 Hanrahan, M. (2003).
-The Lasting Breach: The Omission of Aboriginal People From the Terms of Union Between Newfoundland and Canada and its Ongoing Impacts (dissertation).
+The lasting breach: The omission of Aboriginal people from the Terms of Union between Newfoundland and Canada and its ongoing impacts.
+Royal Commission on Renewing and Strengthening Our Place in Canada.
+St. John's: Government of Newfoundland and Labrador.